MaastrichtU-IDS/fair-test/README.md

 ## 🐍 Build a FAIR metrics test API

 Checkout the [`example`](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example) folder for a complete working app example to get started, including a docker deployment.
-A good way to create a new FAIR testing API is to copy this `example` folder, and start from it.
+If you want to start from a project with everything ready to deploy in production we recommend you to fork the [fair-enough-metrics repository](https://github.com/MaastrichtU-IDS/fair-enough-metrics).

 ### 📝 Define the API

-Create a `main.py` file to declare the API:
+Create a `main.py` file to declare the API, you can provide a different folder than `metrics` here, the folder path is relative to where you start the API (the root of the repository):

 ```python
 from fair_test import FairTestAPI, settings